 help texts of the browsers used or on the Internet, for example, under the search words “Deactivate cookies” or “Delete cookies” (deletion instructions in Microsoft Internet Explorer.
 Deletion instructions in Mozilla Firefox.
 Deletion instructions in Safari).
 If the user decides to disable cookies, this can reduce the scope of the service and have a negative impact on the use of Spryker services.

 Cookies, which are necessary for the execution of the electronic communication process, are stored on the basis of Art.
 6 para.
 1 letter f GDPR.
 Spryker Systems GmbH has a legitimate interest in the storage of cookies for the technically error-free and optimized provision of its services.
 As far as other cookies (e.g., cookies for the analysis of your surfing behavior) are stored, these will be treated separately in this data protection policy.

-V. Data Protection for Applications and in Application Procedures
+III.
+Data Protection for Applications and in Application Procedures

 Spryker Systems GmbH collects and processes the personal data of applicants for the purpose of processing the application procedure.
 Processing may also be carried out electronically.
 This is particularly the case if an applicant sends corresponding application documents to Spryker Systems GmbH by electronic means, for example, by e-mail or via our applicant portal.